em-an-en/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute adds execute permission to the owner of the file hello 6-multiple_permissions adds execute permission to the owner and the group owner & read permission to the other users to the file hello
-7-everybody adds execute permission to the owner, the group owner and the other users, to the file hello
+7-everybody adds execute permission to the owner, the group owner and the other users, to the file hello 8-James_Bond sets no permission to the owner and group owner & all permissions for other users to the file hello